 140 high schools around the state working for

 120 different school districts taught

 65 unique courses of study.

 $275 is the cost of a Cornerstone class through CWU College in the High School, while

 $1374 is the cost of a 5 credit class for a student on campus, including fees.

-Since most high school students continue to be challenged by remote or online learning for fall term, we strive to keep everyone informed.
+Since most high school students continue to be challenged by remote or online learning, we strive to keep everyone informed.

 Accommodations by CWU include:

 - Special grading option for CiHS Fall Term Courses.